coleifer/peewee/docs/peewee/api.rst

    It does not matter from Peewee's perspective which model the :class:`ManyToManyField` goes on, since the back-reference is just the mirror image.
-In order to write valid Python, though, you will need to add the ``ManyToManyField`` on the second model so that the name of the first model is in the scope.
+To write valid Python, though, you will need to add the ``ManyToManyField`` on the second model so that the name of the first model is in scope.

    We still need a junction table to store the relationships between students and courses.
 This model can be accessed by calling the